lgraubner/mobile-development-protips/README.md

 #### <a name="input-date"></a>1.2.1 Date

-iOS Updates the value immediately if any date part is changed.
+iOS updates the value immediately if any date part is changed.
 Android lets you set the whole date.
 Also the iOS date input triggers a blur event, Android doesn't.

 #### <a name="input-zoom"></a>1.2.2 Auto Zoom